top of page

 5. A Visit to the Dentist Is Self-Love

-When I walked out of my appointment, I didn’t just feel cleaner—I felt lighter.
+When I walked out of my appointment, my teeth didn’t just feel cleaner, I felt really good about my experience.
 I had shown up for myself and taken an important step toward my well-being.

 Comments